remap/ndn-flow/application/unity/WWBlimp/README.md

 WWBlimp: Unity application for Flow
 =========================

+This page describes how to install and use the Flow Unity application, and what to expect from it.

 ### Using NDN in Unity

 The following installation was tested on Unity version 5.3.2.f1 Personal running on Mac OS X version 10.11.5.